miknil/Kafka4n/README.md

 The project is in an very early state at the moment and I hope I will get time to put more work into it soon

 I started this project because I want to explore the concept of µ-services and needed a C# client.
-The code is used in one of my hobby projects at the moment and is no considered 'industrial strength' with full exception handling and test coverage.
+The code is used in one of my hobby projects at the moment and is not considered 'industrial strength' with full exception handling and test coverage.